 - Our Hercules industrial can liners are extra heavy low density can liners, offering the same benefits as low density liners with even greater thickness for heavy duty kitchen, yard waste and construction use!

-Seal is a term used to describe the bottom of a liner.
+Seal is a term used to describe the bottom of a trash can liner.
 Seals come in three types: star, flat, and gusset.

 - Star Seal: The most common seal in the industry, star seals are manufactured by folding the bottom of the trash can liner over several times and then sealing it.
-This virtually eliminates leaks and allows the liner to conform to the shape of the waste receptacle and distribute the refuse evenly around the bag.
+This virtually eliminates leaks, allowing the liner to conform to the shape of the trash can and distribute the refuse evenly around the bag.